 Playing Ride ‘n’ Seek involves the whole family.
 Kids particularly love the ‘seek’ part and it’s a fun way to get them interested in anything from local food to landmarks and world-famous structures.
 Plus – and this is a big plus – it’s a great distraction, cuts down the ‘are we there yet?’ refrain, and might even tempt you to try a few more destinations than you’d originally planned on your California road trip.

-Take a closer look at Hertz Ride ‘n’ Seek around California this Easter.
+Take a closer look around California with Hertz Ride ‘n’ Seek.

 The fun isn’t limited to California - you can also play Hertz Ride ‘n’ Seek around New York State or Florida, right up until 1 June 2019.
 It’s exactly the same game, just different states, so you could still win up to 1,000 Gold Plus Rewards points* and the chance to win 1 of 10 Polaroid cameras for playing.